NJ Drug possession Lawyers

 Drug Charges In NJ

-Depending on the amount of Drugs in your possession, you could face life in prison.
-Click here to learn more about New Jersey crime degrees.
+If you are unsure as to the “grading” of your drug charges, please click here to learn more about New Jersey crime degrees.

 If you were under the influence of drugs or alcohol when you committed the underlying crime, you may qualify for Drug Court.